basiliskjs/basilisk/README.md

 What's included
 ===============

-* Struct library with change helpers.
+* Structs with new-version helpers.
 * Persistent data structures (Vector, HashMap, StringMap) with a Javascript flavor.
 * A Query/Update utility to make deep changes in a data store easy to understand.